VRConservation/fba-myst/chapters/10-grantmgmt.md

 :::{tip} Python Example
 :class: dropdown
 We offer a simple example that requires some setup time but automates your reporting in a customizable format.
 Similar to any recipe, there are some *mise en place* steps to undertake before getting to the fun stuff, especially if you've never coded before.
 Don't worry, none of it is difficult, and once you set it up and it works, you can step outside your office, beat your chest, and yell, "I am a coding superstar!".
 Well, maybe don't yell that.
-Here are the setup steps[^foss]
+Here are the setup steps[^foss].

 1. Install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Decide if you want the lightweight command interface, miniconda, or the desktop-based Anaconda.
 2. Open a terminal.
 In Windows, press the Windows key and type 'terminal,' then open the Terminal app or Windows PowerShell.
 You should see the following: